alexksikes/elasticsearch-vectorize/TUTORIAL.md

 ## Creating a Vectorizer

 The next step consists of extracting a matrix from the sentiment140 index.
 We have already extracted a good set of features from the `text` field.
 The label on which to train is to be found in the `polarity` field.
-Let's see how such a vectorizer would look like for the top 10 positive keywords previously returned.
+We can create a vectorizer for the top 10 positive keywords like so:

 ```javascript
 {